-Firstly, as a non-EU citizen holder of a permanent residence permit card issued in another Member State, a third-country worker may enter Romania and stay on visa waiver (on business trip) for maximum 90 days within 6 months period.
+Firstly, as a non-EU citizen holder of a permanent residence permit card issued in another Member State, a third-country worker may enter Romania and stay on visa waiver for up to 90 days within 6 months period.

-However, under a business trip status, workers should attend business meetings and conferences.
-They are not allowed to perform any professional activities in Romania.
+However, under a business trip status, workers are allowed to perform only certain professional activities in Romania.

 Therefore, in order to be posted and perform work activities in Romania, a Non-Eu citizen needs to obtain a work authorization, long stay visa and residence permit.
 Nevertheless, if the Non-EU citizen holds a valid permanent residence permit in an EU country, he can come on assignment in Romania (Van der Elst category), as far as his work contract with the company is valid, without the obligation to apply for a work authorization and long stay visa.